thunder-engine/thunder-doc/reference/system.rst

 Methods Description
 -------------------

-.. _api_System_e780d915:
+.. _api_System_69524e7b:

  void **System::composeComponent** (:ref:`Component<api_Component>` * *component*) const

-This method is a helper to initialize specifically a new *component*.
+This method is a helper to initialize specifically a new component.
 Usually used in the editor.

 ----

-.. _api_System_6271f450:
+.. _api_System_f8340a69:

  bool **System::init** ()